tomahawk-player/tomahawk-android/README.md

 Ready to contribute?
 ================
-Here's the to-do list :) https://trello.com/board/tomahawk-android/500c1f61aa1ffaae1b027ba1
+Here's a link to the bug/to-do tracker :) https://bugs.tomahawk-player.org/secure/RapidBoard.jspa?rapidView=2

 Code Style Guidelines for Contributors
 ================